 One can call HP foolish for not deciding to take advantage of Wozniak's honesty and fund the creation of what has become the most valuable technology company on the face of the earth.
 But did they tie him up in legal issues because he had developed something on company time, something he was not supposed to do?
 Did they fire him?
 The answer is a big NO.

 Teens, by nature, are curious.
-They experiment with everything - and so they should.
-If they do not, Australia will end up building a nation of morons, who can only act like robots, who look for precedent to justify everything they do.
+They experiment with everything – and so they should.
+If they do not, Australia will end up becoming a nation of morons, who can only act like robots, who look for precedent to justify everything they do.